 The out-breath activates the para-sympathetic nervous system which calms us down.
 Essentially, we go through cycles of increased and lowered arousal which can be seen in the zig-zag pattern of a heartbeat printout.
 The out-breath helps with the “lowered arousal” part of the cycle.

 This awareness has very practical benefits.
-Or instance, if you are awake during the night, allow your attention to follow the out-breath all the way out; now notice the in-breath and when the in-breath has completed, follow the out-breath again all the way out.
+Or instance, if you are awake during the night, allow your attention to follow the out-breath all the way out; when the subsequent in-breath has completed, follow the out-breath again all the way out.
 Allow your out-breath to be longer than your in-breath.

 Awareness of the out-breath was being taught to Irish athletes at the time of the 1992 Barcelona Olympics by Felicity Heathcote, a sports psychologist who was also one of Ireland’s first mindfulness teachers.
 She wrote about her application of mindfulness meditation in Peak Performance – Zen and the sporting zone.

-You’ll find many ways of practising mindful calming in my online courses.
+You’ll find many ways of practising mindful calming in my 15-lesson Easy Mindfulness online course

 Image by Jeremy Bishop